soudegesu/blog/content/past/2018-07-31-mysql8-password.en.md

 ## Configuration sample of ansible playbook

-In this case, I describe **only the main task definition part**, I omit Packer configuration because it becomes redundant.
+In this case, I describe **only the main task definition part in Ansible**, I omit Packer configuration because it becomes redundant.

 The sample of ansible playbook is now as follows.